Trump's court and campaign schedule is looking chaotic

 While the first presidential nomination contest, in Iowa, isn't until January, the Republican presidential race has already begun in earnest.
 The party is about to begin holding monthly debates for qualifying candidates.
 The first takes place next week in Wisconsin.

 Mr Trump has yet to confirm whether he will attend the debate, but either way the schedule provides an early display of how his legal concerns could factor into his political calculations.
-The former president will probably have to appear in person at an Atlanta courthouse in the next week to be formally arraigned on charges of interfering in the Georgia 2020 election, while his opponents prepare to take the debate stage.
+The former president will probably have to prepare for an appearance in an Atlanta courthouse by the end of next week, where he will be formally arraigned on charges of interfering in the Georgia 2020 election, while his opponents prepare to take the debate stage.

 While much of Mr Trump's legal - and political - drama will take place in 2024, there's already one trial scheduled for later this year.
 On 2 October, New York state's civil fraud lawsuit against Mr Trump and his business empire is scheduled to go to trial.
 Mr Trump is not required to appear in court, but it still could be a distraction - and it comes just five days after the second scheduled Republican primary debate.

 When the calendar flips to 2024, things start to really heat up.
 The Iowa caucuses - the first Republican presidential selection contest - are scheduled for 15 January, the same day a defamation trial against Mr Trump begins.
-It is the second case brought by writer E Jean Carroll, who has already won a $5 million judgement from the former president for denying he sexually assaulted her.
+It is the second case brought by writer E Jean Carroll, who has already won a $5m judgement from the former president for denying he sexually assaulted her.

 Mr Trump's New York hush-money case is scheduled for trial in March and the federal case involving mishandling classified documents is set for May.
 That will be after many of the key Republican primaries have taken place.
-But preparation for those cases, including pre-trial hearings and depositions, will began well beforehand.
+But preparation for those cases, including pre-trial hearings and depositions, will begin well beforehand.

 Then there are the two criminal indictmentsthat have yet to be scheduled.
 Special Counsel Jack Smith has said he wants his 2020 election-interference case to go to trial in early January and that it could last four to six weeks.
 Mr Trump's lawyers will certainly contest that, given that the trial could stretch past three of the key early presidential contests.
 The decision is ultimately up to the judge overseeing the case, however.